What should I do if I cannot control the mouse and keyboard?¶

 Sometimes you may find that even if all the cables are connected, you still cannot control the mouse & keyboard on the controlled device through KVM.

-• The other for connecting to a controlled device’s USB port to receive keyboard and mouse signals.
+- The other on the back has logos for mouse and keyboard, connecting to the controlled device's USB port to receive keyboard and mouse signals.

 Reversing these two connections will prevent the KVM device from starting up and make the mouse & keyboard unresponsive.